 I could clean it spotless every morning, and it would look like a natural disaster had taken place in there about ten minutes after she got home from school.
 So, feeling a bit like Sisyphus, I gave up trying to help and left her to her own devices for several weeks in December.

-December is fairly insane for The Maestro and me until finals week is over, so I just ignored the ever-growing mess as I pushed through the end of the semester.
+December is fairly insane for my husband and me until finals week is over, so I just ignored the ever-growing mess as I pushed through the end of the semester.
 But as soon as I could turn my full attention to the state of the household, Sophia’s room was first on the menu.

 Because this is what it looked like: